 Policies are usually arranged on a “Claims Made” basis covering incidents occurring and notified during the period of the insurance.
 However, in many countries, it is possible to take action against suppliers many years later; for example, up to 6 years in the UK.
 For this reason, policies can be extended to provide protection against historical allegations of errors, poor advice or performance failures.

-• When combined with other liability policies, a PI cover provides a firm or individual with a risk-free environment in which to operate.
+• When combined with other liability policies, a Professional Indemnity cover provides a firm or individual with a risk-free environment in which to operate.
 By taking away, or minimising the risk of facing severe financial penalties as a result of incorrect advice or incomplete delivery of services, you allow individuals or teams to carry out their duties to the best of their ability.

 • A PI policy will help to attract and retain high calibre international staff who are unlikely to work with companies where everyday business risks were not adequately protected.
 The same will apply to potential Trustees or Non-Executive Directors that you are looking to bring into the business.